What is the Meaning of Check In Poker? How to Use it to Your Advantage?

 - It allows a player holding a strong hand to extract more value by inducing additional bets from opponents.

-- It can also be used as a bluff, aiming to convince opponents that the checker has a superior hand, prompting them to fold even when holding a potentially winning hand themselves.
+- It can also be used as a bluff, aiming to convince opponents that the checker has a superior hand, prompting them to fold even when holding a potentially winning poker hand themselves.

 How Do You Perfect the Check Raise?